English as an Additional Language (EAL)

 - An environment where English Language Learners feel comfortable and safe so that they are willing to take risks in learning the new language

-- A way to monitor the student’s progress and needs through ESL testing, observing performance within the classroom or small group, and skill development
+- A way to monitor the student’s progress and needs through English language testing, observing performance within the classroom or small group, and skill development

 - Affirmation of the student’s home language and continuous improvement of it outside of school

 - More appropriately leveled books, books on CD, and videos in English